devappd/emscripten-build/README.md

 or installs it into your `node_modules`.
 * [ninja-binaries](https://github.com/Banno/ninja-binaries) -- Installs Ninja into your `node_modules`.
 (Your system's Ninja will be used if it already exists.)
-* [msbuild](https://github.com/jhaker/nodejs-msbuild) -- Locates MSBuild (Visual Studio) on your
-system.
-If you wish to use Visual Studio, you'll need to have it installed on your system.

 Usage of `make`, `configure`, `mingw32-make`, and any other build toolset, will require you to install those systems by yourself.
 Have those commands available